No Mow May is the best way to start. Just stop cutting the grass for the glorious month of May.

 Plantlife’s Dr Trevor Dine says “When it comes to providing vital nectar and pollen for bees, butterflies and other insects, every flower counts.”

 The survey found that

 - These flowers combined would produce a colossal 23kg of nectar sugar per day, enough to support 2.1 million honeybees.
-That’s 400 bees a day on a regular lawn which had dandelions, white clover and daisies.
+That’s 400 bees a day on a regular lawn that had dandelions, white clover, and daisies.
 And a whopping 4000 bees a day on ‘super lawns’ – those which hadn’t been cut.